DNS · NS

 Find out exactly where a domain's DNS is hosted.
 Query the authoritative nameservers for any website instantly.

-Looking up NS records is a vital troubleshooting step for domain routing.
+A vital troubleshooting step for domain routing.

-Domain Migrations
+Domain migrations

 Troubleshooting